plynty/Retirement-Expenses/README.md

 + Edit the parameters portion of the plyntyExpenditures.R file

 ##### How to edit the parameters in the plyntyExpenditures.R file
-+ Assign a variable for the root directory (the location on lyour computer where you cloned this repository)
++ Assign a variable for the root directory (the location on your computer where you cloned this repository)

                                   mydir <- /Users/tndambakuwa/Retirement-Expenses